vapoursynth/bestsource/README.md

 ## Argument explanation

+*source*: The source filename.
+Note that image sequences also can be opened by using %d or %03d for zero padded numbers.
+Sequences may start at any number between 0 and 4.

 *track*: Either a positive number starting from 0 specifying the absolute track number or a negative number to select the nth audio or video track.
 Throws an error on wrong type or no matching track.

 *adjustdelay*: Adjust audio start time relative to track number.
 Pass -2 to disable and -1 to be relative to the first video track if one exists.